Low carbon and renewable energy economy, UK: 2023

 Notes:

-Low carbon and renewable energy economy: industries
+Low carbon and renewable energy economy industries

-Sector and group breakdowns are unique to the LCREE survey and help draw out specific low carbon and renewable energy activities.
-UK businesses can also be classified by industry using the Standard Industrial Classification (SIC) 2007.
+These sector and group breakdowns are unique to this survey and help draw out specific activities.
+UK businesses can also be classified by industry using the Standard Industrial Classification 2007 (SIC).

 Embed code